Am0rphous/Awesome/README.md

 # Awesome

-_Freely accessing knowledge is an essential human right.
-Knowledge is the foundation for human potential, freedom and opportunity and everyone should have access to knowledge for free, without any restriction or limitation._ - [linuxbabe.com](https://www.linuxbabe.com)
+_"Freely accessing knowledge is an essential human right.
+Knowledge is the foundation for human potential, freedom and opportunity and everyone should have access to knowledge for free, without any restriction or limitation."_ - [Linuxbabe.com](https://www.linuxbabe.com)

 - [Awesome entitled projects](https://github.com/Am0rphous/Awesome/blob/master/README.md#awesome-entitled-projects)
 - [Communication](https://github.com/Am0rphous/Awesome/blob/master/README.md#communication)